luilliarcec/laravel-table/README.md

 want to use a date range filter you will have to add a JS plugin.
 From here from the top of Everest we recommend using `Flatpickr`, it is a very powerful component and very easy to use and does not depend on JQuery.

+By default, the table has a global filter, which you can disable by calling the diable method `disableGlobalSearch()`

 The use of the table constructor is as follows.:

 ```php